spacetelescope/jwst/docs/jwst/data_products/science_products.rst

 countrate image for a given integration.

 The results for each integration are also averaged together to form a single 2-D countrate image for the entire exposure.
-These resuls are stored in a ``rate`` product.
+These results are stored in a ``rate`` product.

 The FITS file structure for a ``rateints`` product is as follows: